Splendours of Uzbekistan

 Please see booking conditions for fitness level definitions.

-From 01 April 2017 Australian passport holders visiting Uzbekistan for tourism purposes, do not require a visa for Uzbekistan.
-An entry fee of (approx. USD $50) per person will be required on arrival.
+Australian passport holders visiting Uzbekistan for tourism purposes, do require a visa for Uzbekistan.

 Tour price includes